Gabri432/angular-personal-website/docs/assets/blog-content/university-or-not.md

 See you!
 <br />

 Did you find a typo?
 Do you have a suggestion?
-You can go <a href="https://github.com/Gabri432/angular-personal-website/issues/new" target="_blank" title="Go to the Github repository">here</a>!<br />
+You can go to the <a href="https://github.com/Gabri432/angular-personal-website/issues/new" target="_blank" title="Go to the Github repository">Report Page</a>! or message me on <a href="https://www.linkedin.com/in/gabriele-gatti-87b321190/" target="_blank" title="Go to my Linkeding profile">Linkedin</a>.

 Did you like the story?
 You can put a star on the <a href="https://github.com/Gabri432/angular-personal-website/" target="_blank" title="Go to the Github repository">github</a> repository!